cqse/teamscale-jacoco-agent/src/main/resources/linux/README.md

 - Modify the teamscale-jacoco-client.service file according to the TODO comments inside.
 - Copy the file to `/etc/systemd/system`
+- Enable the service to start at boot time by running

+        sudo systemctl enable teamscale-jacoco-client.service

 To uninstall the service simply remove the file you copied above.

+To start the service manually use

+    sudo systemctl start teamscale-jacoco-client.service

+_This procedure was tested on Ubuntu 17.04_